-- 17.1 It shall be a requirement of employment to acquire and maintain a Washington State EMT-B certification. - 17.2 The employer will provide the training necessary to maintain EMT-B certification.

-17.3 No employee shall be terminated due to a temporary loss of his/hertheir EMT-B certification.
+- 17.1 It shall be a requirement of employment to acquire and maintain a Washington State EMT-B certification. - 17.2 The employer will provide the training necessary to maintain EMT-B certification. - 17.3 No employee shall be terminated due to a temporary loss of their EMT-B certification.

-ARTICLE 18 - 18.
-PLACEHOLDER Performance Evaluations
+ARTICLE 18 - Performance Evaluations